mskri/parcel-react-kit/README.md

 # parcel-react-kit

-A template kit for starting a react web app with parcel as the bundler.
+A template for starting a react web app with parcel as the bundler.

 ## Includes